 - The data holding, information system, technology or program, - The date of completion of the privacy impact assessment, - A brief description of each recommendation, - The date each recommendation was addressed or is proposed to be addressed, and - The manner in which each recommendation was addressed or is proposed to be addressed.

-One (1) privacy impact assessment completed on January 9, 2014.
+Three (3) privacy impact assessment were completed as follows.